eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-publisher-source-code.md

 writer = dds_create_writer (participant, topic, NULL, NULL);
 ```

 When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application involvement.
-In order to write data only when a Data Readers pops up, a sort of Rendez-vous pattern is required.
-Such pattern can be implemented using:
+In order to write data only when a data readers appears, a rendez-vous pattern is required.
+Such pattern can be implemented by either:

-1. Wait for the publication/subscription matched events, where the Publisher waits and blocks the writing-thread until the appropriate publication matched event is raised, or
+- Waiting for the publication/subscription matched events, where the Publisher waits and blocks the writing-thread until the appropriate publication matched event is raised, or
-2. Regularly, polls the publication matching status.
-This is the preferred option we will implement in this example.
+- Regularly, polls the publication matching status.
+This is the preferred option we implement in this example.
 The following line of code instructs Cyclone DDS to listen on the DDS_PUBLICATION_MATCHED_STATUS:

 ```
 dds_set_status_mask(writer, DDS_PUBLICATION_MATCHED_STATUS);
 ```

-At regular interval we get the status change and for a matching publication.
-In between, the writing thread sleeps for a time period equal DDS_MSECS
+At regular intervals we get the status change and a matching publication.
+In between, the writing thread sleeps for a time period equal DDS_MSECS.

 ```
 while(true)